-The younger Pliny, referring to the sudden death of C. Fannius, who was writing a history of the dira tempora of Nero, remarked: "Videtur acerba semper et immatura mors eorum, qui immortale aliquid parant."
-Untimely decease seems the peculiar fate of many scholars who have endeavoured to make a κτημα ἐσαεί of the history of Rome.
+THE younger Pliny, referring to the sudden death of C. Fannius, who was writing a history of the dira tempora of Nero, remarked : "Videtur acerba semper et immatura mors eorum, qui immortale aliquid parant."
+Untimely decease seems the peculiar fate of many scholars who have endeavoured to make a $\kappa r \eta \mu a \dot{\epsilon} \sigma a \epsilon i$ of the history of Rome.
 The great Thomas Arnold, in his first volume, lamented the premature death of Niebuhr; and Dr. Hare, in the third volume of the same work, had to deplore the same fate for his master.
 To-day we mourn the death of another Arnold, who had hoped to follow the example of his famous grandfather, but met death at the threshold of his task.
 Close upon the death of W. T. Arnold came that of Dr. A. H. J. Greenidge, an irreparable loss to the scholarship of the world.
 It is the tragedy and the coincidence of the ends of Greenidge and Arnold which make us link together these brief references to their last and unfinished works; for the exigencies of space will not permit an exhaustive review.
 In other respects their careers differed.
-Dr. Grenish had already won a sufficiency of fame-a world-wide reputations a scholar and historian of the very first rank.
-W. T. Arnold was except for an elaborate edition of a portion of his grandfathers work, and a brilliant treatise on Roman Provincial Administrative with which he won in 1879 the Arnold Prize, better known at journalist than as a historian.
+Dr. Greening had already won a sufficiency of fame-a world-wide reputations a scholar and historian of the very first rank.
+W. T. Arnold was except for an elaborate edition of a portion of his grandfatters work, and a brilliant treatise on Roman Provincial Administration, with which he won in 1879 the Arnold Prize, better known 21 journalist than as a historian.

-Dr. Greenidge's volume is the first of a series of six, in which purposed to write a history of Rome from the days of Ti.
+Dr. Greenidge's volume is the first of a series of six, in which a purposed to write a history of Rome from the days of Ti.
 Gracis to the accession of Vespasian.
-The first hundred pages of it present work are devoted to an exhaustive review of the social at economical conditions which led up to the great crisis at which: history proper commences.
-The exactitude and precision is polished diction, the mellow judgment of Greenidge are is spicuous in every sentence; the lines of political developments drawn clearly, with the boldness of a master-hand.
-For the history proper we have unqualified admiration: it affords a wealth a detail, but there are no superfluous excrescences to divert from: central theme: the references at the bottom of the pages an: model of what references should be.
-The letterpress is of theba and a good index and map are appended.
-The book is one every scholar must welcome with joy-a joy mixed with bittere at the thought that there are few, if any, who can take the torch the dead historian's hand, and complete the task which he has: magnificently designed.
+The first hundred pages of w present work are devoted to an exhaustive review of the social n. economical conditions which led up to the great crisis at which history proper commences.
+The exactitude and precision, ± polished diction, the mellow judgment of Greenidge are are spicuous in every sentence; the lines of political development drawn clearly, with the boldness of a master-hand.
+For the his proper we have unqualified admiration: it affords a weaking detail, but there are no superfluous excrescences to divert from central theme; the references at the bottom of the pages are: model of what references should be.
+The letterpress is of the be and a good index and map are appended.
+The book is one is every scholar must welcome with joy-a joy mixed with bitter at the thought that there are few, if any, who can take the torch in the dead historian's hand, and complete the task which he has magnificently designed.

-The second work before us consists of an Introduction, with memoir of W. T. Arnold, written by his sister, Mrs. Humphrey War and C. E. Montague, and seven chapters on Roman Imperials.
-These originally were intended to form part of a Student's History the Early Roman Empire; but illness compelled the author to rest the task to the able hands of Professor J. B. Bury.
-The memoir of great interest, containing as it does the obiter dicta of Arnold a wide range of subjects.
-The historical chapters are illuminated and brilliant; we recognise that in W. T. Arnold we have lost the whose powers were first-class, whose judgment and insight were acute and just.
+The second work before us consists of an Introduction, with memoir of W. T. Arnold, written by his sister, Mrs. Humphrey Writt and C. E. Montague, and seven chapters on Roman Imperialize These originally were intended to form part of a Student's Historic the Early Roman Empire; but illness compelled the author to rest the task to the able hands of Professor J. B. Bury.
+The memory of great interest, containing as it does the obiter dicta of Arnold = a wide range of subjects.
+The historical chapters are illuminate and brilliant; we recognise that in W. T. Arnold we have lost create whose powers were first-class, whose judgment and insight were acute and just.